 While our licensing agreements currently prevent us from offering off-campus access to library services, alumni may still use library resources in person at the Dayton Memorial Library in Denver.
 This includes our databases for articles and other information resources.
 Guest logins for using the databases are available whenever a reference librarian is on duty (please check the current reference desk hours to see when librarians are available).

 Alumni may also check out books and videos as a special borrower, with the ability to have up to six items at a time.

->

-> The tutorial below will show you how to use this guide, give more detailed instructions for some of the resources that are included in the guide, and to help you to find out if you can obtain remote online access to databases and online journals from your local public library.
+The handouts below will give more detailed instructions for some of the resources that are included in the guide and help you to find out if you can obtain remote online access to databases and online journals from your local public library.

->

-> Do you miss Academic Search Premier and Business Source Complete?
+Do you miss Academic Search Premier and Business Source Complete?
 Do you miss the online newspapers collection?

 Your local public library may have these and more.
 If you visit your public library and obtain a card, you will probably gain remote online access to their online databases and journals.
 You may be surprised to learn what your local public library can offer; many libraries have similar resources to what's available at Regis and may allow you to use your public library card number to login to the databases and online journals on their website from home (or off-site).